Dementia care and support

 What’s the situation in Leicester?

-In Leicester, there are about 2,600 people living with dementia, forecast to rise to around 4,276 people by 2030.
-Most people living with dementia are over 65 years old but some people are much younger.
+In Leicester, there are about 3, 074 people over 65 years old living with dementia, forecast to rise to around 4,459 people by 2035.
+About 76 people under the age of 65 are living with early onset dementia.

 What support do we offer?